jose-elias-alvarez/typescript.nvim/README.md

   the current buffer and prompt for a rename target, while the Lua version requires specifying the full path to a `source` and `target`.

+- Go to source definition: `:TypescriptGoToSourceDefinition` / `require("typescript").goToSourceDefinition(winnr)`

+  > TypeScript 4.7 contains support for a new experimental editor command called
+  > Go To Source Definition.
+It’s similar to Go To Definition, but it never
+  > returns results inside declaration files.
+Instead, it tries to find
+  > corresponding implementation files (like .js or .ts files), and find
+  > definitions there — even if those files are normally shadowed by .d.ts
+  > files.

+  The command requires a position and derives it from the current window when using the Vim command or from the given `winnr` when using the Lua API.

 ### Handlers

 The plugin defines handlers for off-spec methods that are not otherwise